jlw1g14/FortunaSweeper/README.md

 Author: Jordan West (jlw1g14)

-This work is licensed under the Creative Commons Attribution-ShareAlike 3.0.
+This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 license.

 View this license at https://creativecommons.org/licenses/by-sa/3.0/